kottans/frontend-2019-p2p/CONTRIBUTING.md

   [FE p2p chat](https://web.telegram.org/#/im?p=s1495296464_549300875144563897),
   post a link to your PR as well
 - provide a review for this same task to at least 2 PR's of other students of p2p course
-- be reviewed by at least of 2 other students.

-You will require approvals from at least two peers, so seek for sufficient support.
+- you will require approvals from at least two peers, so seek for sufficient support.

 Code reviews that are only about code style/code formatting, variables and function naming,